-Christmas Cheer Foundation is a not-for-profit, tax-exempt foundation consisting of an all-volunteer group that prepares and delivers meals and new children books to needy families and seniors within the Chicagoland and suburban area on Christmas Day.
+Christmas Cheer Foundation is a not-for-profit, tax-exempt foundation consisting of an all-volunteer group that prepares and delivers meals to needy families and seniors within the Chicagoland and suburban area on Christmas Day.
 In addition, we provide other support projects throughout the year.

 When did it begin?

 In 1981, a group of volunteers gathered at Good Shepherd Church in Oak Park to provide meals that would be delivered by a friendly face to about 150 homebound people on Christmas morning.
 These people received Meals on Wheels on regular basis, but due to the holiday, no meal would be available to them that day.

 When do all the activities begin?

 CCF planning is a year around project of love, with a core group of volunteers.
 But our major work (when we need our large group of volunteers) starts in early December and continues during the whole month.
 It culminates on Christmas Day, when we need the most volunteers.

 Where does all this take place?